 He was a man of few words.
 Nevertheless, within a few years Huntington’s Pacific Electric Streetcar company had opened a line into the San Fernando Valley from downtown, which was crucial to being able to sell homes there.
 By the end of the 1910’s the new townships of Van Nuys, Reseda, Canoga Park, West Hills and Winetka had all voted to merge with the city of LA.
 They didn’t have much choice, since in order to get approval from the federal government to build the aqueduct, by law the water could only be used by the city and not sold to any other entities.
 These annexations massively increased the size of Los Angeles (which was one of the main intentions of the syndicate).

-It’s also with mentioning that Mono Lake, which completely dried up due to the Owens River being diverted, is now the single largest source of dust pollution in the U.S. and that half the water from the river is now diverted back onto the lake bed to try to prevent this.
+It’s also worth mentioning that Owens Lake, which completely dried up due to the Owens River being diverted, is now the single largest source of dust pollution in the U.S. and that half the water from the river is now diverted back onto the lake bed to try to mitigate that.
 Change on this scale has hugely negative impacts on nature, although it is also an incredible piece of engineering.
-If you drive up the 5 Freeway going North you can easily see the aqueduct to your right as you reach the top of the Valley.
+If you drive up the 5 Freeway going North you can easily see the aqueduct to your right, as you reach the top of the Valley.

 As the 1910’s turned into the 1920’s the new Los Angeles industry, moving pictures, began to encroach on the Valley.
-Initially many of the new film companies would use ranches there to film Westerns, a staple of the industry’s output at the time, however as time passed many of them set up full production facilities in the Valley.
-Hollywood, where many of them initially set up operations, was only just over the hills.
+Initially film companies would use ranches there mainly to film Westerns, a staple of the industry’s output at the time.
+However, as time passed, many of them set up full production facilities in the Valley.
+Hollywood, where most of the studios were based at the time, was only just over the hills.

 Following Universal First National, a theatre chain that was moving into film production, built a huge studio lot in Burbank.
 Later, in 1928, it was taken over by Warner Brothers.
 Soon Republic (Radford Studios), Columbia (now the Warner Brothers Ranch) and RKO all had film production facilities in the Valley, with dozens of soundstages and street sets.
 In 1939 Walt Disney moved his company into the studio lot that it still occupies, in Burbank.